ebakoba/iot-cybersecurity-game/readme.md

 ![hardware-schema](./images/hardware-schema.png)

-So by using physical [pin numbering](https://pinout.xyz/pinout/pin1_3v3_power), which starts at the upper left, connection should be mapped like this:
+So by using physical [pin numbering schema](https://pinout.xyz/pinout/pin1_3v3_power), connection should be mapped like this:

 1. Raspberry pin 6 -> Relay module GND
 2. Raspberry pin 4 -> Relay module VCC